elsantiF/orbis/docs/guide.md

 Meta-programming is a extremely powerful tool that enables the developer to write less code, making the iteration faster and the code more readable.
 Also, Orbis is a extremely modular language, so meta-programming is a must.
 The standard library will use a lot of meta-programming.

+### Why no 'try/catch'?

+I thinks that the 'try/catch' system can be used in some cases to not handle errors, but instead hide them, like in global error handlers.
+Also, from a performance perspective, they provide a lot of overhead.
+The replacement with 'Result' and 'Option' types is more explicit and more efficient.

 ## Philosophy

 ### About bugs